charliecalvert/CloudNotes/Assignments/AskQuestion.md

 ## Ask a Question

-The goal of this assignment is to encourage participation in on-line discussions.
+This assignment is designed to encourage participation in on-line discussions.
 In particular I want you to:

 - Ask a question
 - Answer a question